-• On 27 September 2012, the MLRA considered enacting separate legislation regarding the FIU.
-The MLRA concluded that, at this time, there were not sufficient resources available to undertake separate legislation; however, it will reconsider the issue at a later date. • The position of Financial Analyst for the Financial Intelligence Unit has been filled since July 2012. • The position of Detective Inspector in charge of the Financial Intelligence Unit and the Financial Crimes Investigation Unit is expected to be filled by the end of August 2013. • New office space for both the Financial Intelligence Unit and the Financial Crimes Investigation Unit is expected to be occupied by the end of August 2013. • Budget for the Financial Intelligence unit was approved in January 2013.
+1 1 sufficient resources available to undertake separate legislation; however, it will reconsider the issue at a later date. • The position of Financial Analyst for the Financial Intelligence Unit has been filled since July 2012. • The position of Detective Inspector in charge of the Financial Intelligence Unit and the Financial Crimes Investigation Unit is expected to be filled by the end of August 2013. • New office space for both the Financial Intelligence Unit and the Financial Crimes Investigation Unit is expected to be occupied by the end of August 2013. • Budget for the Financial Intelligence unit was approved in January 2013.
 The budget is expected to cover the areas of training and operational requirements for both the Financial Intelligence Unit and the Financial Crimes Investigation Unit.
 Also it will provide the necessary furniture and fittings required for new office space. • The new Detective Inspector, Head of FIU has been in post since beginning of September 2013. • The Commissioner of Police, Chairman of the MLRA, and Head of FIU have signed a new revised Memorandum of Understanding; setting out and agreeing the separation and autonomy of the FIU. • The new purpose built offices for the FIU will be ready for occupation by May 2014. • The FIU moved into the new purpose built offices in April 2014. • The Head of FIU has begun the initial stages of a process to recruit a further member of staff into the unit.
-Once this process is complete the staff complement will be 6 :- 1 Detective Inspector, 1 Detective Sergeant, 2 Detective Constable, and 2 Financial Analysts
+Once this process is complete the staff complement will be 6 :- 1 Detective Inspector, 1 Detective Sergeant, 2 Detective Constable, and 2 Financial Analysts The recruitment process for an additional Financial Analyst has started and a number of applications have been received (the application deadline was Fri 30th Jan 2015).
+It is expected that the recruitment process will be completed shortly.
 27. Law enforcement authorities С This Recommendation has been fully observed.
 28. Powers of competent authorities С This Recommendation has been fully observed.
 29. Supervisors PC The FSC which is responsible for ensuring AML/CFT compliance does not monitor the domestic banking sector, which is the largest component of the financial sector in Anguilla.
 The ECCB which does conduct the onsite inspections (though it does not have the authority to do so), does not share the information directly with the FSC.
 The FSC does not ensure that recommendations for remedial action as set out in the ECCB's report are implemented.
 The ECCB has no legal authority to conduct onsite AML/CFT inspections.
 The ECSRC has no authority to conduct onsite AML/CFT inspections.
 The Banking Act should provide that the ECCB can examine licensees to ascertain compliance with other statutes that apply to these entities, especially where AML/CFT is concerned.
 The Banking Act should be amended so that ECCB could be granted the power to apply sanctions for AML/CFT breaches.
 The ECSRC should be expressly given the authority to supervise its licensees for AML/CFT.
-The MSB Act should be implemented without delay. resolve this matter, and other related issues, and circulated same to the ECCB and other countries who subscribe to the ECCB Agreement.
+The MSB Act should be implemented without delay. to resolve this matter, and other related issues, and circulated same to the ECCB and other countries who subscribe to the ECCB Agreement.